tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 and the dev tools / tests / scripts should focus on the GitHub development use case.
 See below for more details.
 * Keras CI/presubmit build for the GitHub repo should target a stable PIP version of tensorflow package as dependency.
+It could either be (preferably in this order):
+  * a stable version
+  * a release candidate version
-It could either be a `tf-nightly` with explicit version, or a release candidate version, or a stable version.
+  * a `tf-nightly` with explicit version.
+Using a nightly version for testing should be motivated by the usage of a API feature not present in the stable or pre-release version.
 Depend on a floating `tf-nightly` could cause CI build to be instable, which has been observed in other repository
 [like tf-addons](https://github.com/tensorflow/addons/pull/912).